propan/yaDatePicker/README.md

 ### Step 2 - Activate

-Create an input field or a div element to which you want to attach the date picker:
+Create an input field or a div element to which you want to attach the datepicker:

     <input type="text" id="date" />